Irvgintium/ReuseConditionalFormatting/README.md

 For this simple project, I have used Google Apps Script & HTML (for sidebar functionality).

-Here' a sample demonstartion at https://imgur.com/a/OWtRV9A
+Here' a sample demonstration at https://imgur.com/a/OWtRV9A